Truth. Justice. Elegant prose.

 Essay in Unruly Catholic Women Writers, Vol. 2.
-New York University
+SUNY Press

 Brief Grislys.
 Two pieces of short fiction in the new horror anthology, though I am not a horror writer.
 I’d say these are more exercises in wiseassery, with a bit of the supernatural sprinkled on top.

 It’s my website so I get to say …